Game Changing Tips for Writing HARO Pitches for Therapists

 Make Sure They Can Contact You

-Whether you respond via email or through HARO’s platform, always remember to include your contact details.
+Whether you respond via email or through HARO’s platform, always include your contact details.
 It’s a good idea to include your main contact information, as well as some alternatives.
 The easier it is for a journalist to contact you, the more likely they’ll choose you for their article.

 List Your Credentials